rdpoor/mu/README.md

 ## changelog

+* 2014-05-17: wrote and tested XFadeStream.
+Need a sound example that uses it.
 * 2014-05-15: cleaned up SpliceStream (i.e. fixed it).  mune23 is a
 sketch for "strumming" using SpliceStream.
 It works, but there's a lot of crackling due to non-zero splice points.
 Need to work on a